aogriffiths/relay/relay-specification.md

 protocol and is outlined in sections 4 to 8. (note Section 3 to 8 of this specification broadly map to sections 3 to 8 of the PuSH v0.4 specification.)

-2. __Publisher / Hub Similarities:__ The documentation in section 5 of this
+2. __Common Subscriber Interface:__ The documentation in section 5 of this
-specification and section 5 the PuSH 0.4 specification consistently refer to the Sending Party as a Hub and the Receiving Party as a Subscriber.
-However, in Relay, Publishers and Hubs have significant similarities such that all Publishers MUST be capable of distributing content like Hubs (and they can jointly be referred to as Sending Parties when doing this) and all Hubs MUST be capable of subscribing to and receiving content like Subscribers (and they cane jointly be referred to as Receiving Parties when doing this).
-When implementing Relay care must be taken to ensure the relevant parts of section 5 apply to all Sending Parties and the Receiving Parties.
+specification and section 5 of the PuSH 0.4 specification describe how Subscribers subscribe and unsubscribe to Hubs.
+Relay requires the same protocol is adhered to for Hubs to subscribe and unsubscribe to Publishers.

+All of section 5 is described in terms of the "Subscriber subscribes to a Hub" scenario but MUST apply equally to the other three scenarios listed in section
+2. Definitions - General Concepts - point 3.

+3. __Common Publisher Interface:__ The documentation in section 7 of this
+specification and section 7 of the PuSH 0.4 specification describe how Hubs Distribute updates to Subscribers.
+Relay requires the same protocol is adhered to for Publishers to Publish updates to Hubs.

+All of section 7 is described in terms of the "Hub publishes to a Subscriber." scenario but MUST apply equally to the other three scenarios listed in section
+2. Definitions - General Concepts - point 4.

 <!-- Long Spec START -->